Elias56x/Elias56x.github.io/_posts/2016-11-17-assignment-reflection.markdown

 comments: true
 ---

 ### What do you think of pre-compiling your CSS?

 Using a CSS preprocessor for my CSS felt like a refreshing way to create the style for this website.

 * Compare to regular CSS

-Compared to regular old CSS pre-complied CSS allows you to make calculated measurements in your CSS, the use of variables, and gives you a clear and organized way to write your CSS through techniques such as mixin and nesting.
+Compared to regular CSS pre-complied CSS allows you to make calculated measurements in your CSS, the use of variables, and gives you a clear and organized way to write your CSS through techniques such as mixin and nesting.

 * Which techniques did you use?